-Appian restricts connections to the data service's HTTP endpoints by authenticating requests with a security token.
+Appian restricts connections to the data server's HTTP endpoints by authenticating requests with a security token.
 Unauthenticated requests could be made after an unauthorized network intrusion or by a security application that scans the HTTP endpoints.
-When a unique security token is used, only trusted systems are permitted to make calls to the data service.
+When a unique security token is used, only trusted systems are permitted to make calls to the data server.

 data-server-sec.properties file must be created in both the

 <APPIAN_HOME>/data-server/conf directories for each node in the Appian installation.
 For each